facile-it/facile-it.github.io/content/blog/eng/v-protetto14-7-2023.md

 The purpose of this talk was to give an introductory overview of the potential attack scenarios that a user attacker could implement, and the consequences they could have (arbitrary file read/write, remote code execution, etc.) by focusing more on the PHP platform.

-We started by writing simple introductory exploits and worked our way up to a complex exploit used in the recent bug from the well-known blog [VBullettin](https://www.vbulletin.com/).
+We started by writing simple introductory exploits and worked our way up to a complex exploit used in a recent bug from the well-known blog [VBullettin](https://www.vbulletin.com/).

 <br>

 ## Kubernetes
-### Kubernetes Multi-Tenancy
+### Kubernetes multi-tenancy

 <sup>by [Dario Tranchitella](https://clastix.io/)<sup>